Spring Things to Do

 Afternoon

-Once you get your bearings, it’s time to make your way downtown, but not before stopping to nab a scrumptious sandwich at Manhattan Deli (get the “Zach Johnson,” named after Iowa’s most famous golf pro).
-Get your sandwich and brownie to-go, because that will serve as lunch for your picnic at Pappajohn Sculpture Park.
-Located in Western Gateway Park, this 4.4-acre park with over 30 works of art is the crown jewel of downtown and the perfect spot to unwind, toss a frisbee, and take an obnoxious amount of selfies.
+Once you get your bearings, it’s time to make your way downtown, but not before stopping to nab a scrumptious sandwich at Manhattan Deli on Ingersoll, which locals overwhelmingly voted the best sandwiches in town.
+Everything here is great, but the warm subs like Truly Delicious, Tuesday Special (available every day), and Manhattan are a few fan favorites.
+Get your sandwich and homemade brownie to go, because that will serve as lunch for your picnic at Pappajohn Sculpture Park.

 Evening

 For dinner, it’s back to the Sculpture Park...or right across from it at least.
-There you’ll find Django, the most approachable French restaurant this side of Paris.
+There you’ll find D’jango, the most approachable French restaurant this side of Paris.
 So approachable in fact, that if Coq Au Vin isn’t your thing, you will find arguably the best burger and onion rings in town here as well.

 DAY 2